hutchybop/FPLGaffer/readme.md

 ✅ **Game Week report text file creatation**
 - As well as printing to the terminal, a game week report is created in the current directory.
 (See included Example_GW_report.txt)

 ---

+## ⚽ Wildcard Mode

+✅ **Rate All FPL Players**
+- Computes a normalized performance rating (0–100) for every player in the FPL database.

+✅ **Display Top players**
+- Fetches the top FPL players in each position and prints it in an easy-to-read table view.

+✅ **AI Wildcard Recommendations (Optional)**
+- Uses **Groq’s Qwen3-32B** model to provide intelligent Wildcard advice, within FPL total player and price limits.

+✅ **Wildcard report text file creatation**
+- As well as printing to the terminal, a Wildcard report is created in the current directory.
+(See included Example_Wildcard_report.txt)

+---